rdooley2/AD-Lab/README.md

-<h1>Oracle VM Virtual Box - Creating and Maintaining Windows Active Directory</h1>
+<h1>Oracle VM VirtualBox - Creating and Maintaining Windows Active Directory</h1>

  ### [YouTube Demonstration]()

 <h2>Description</h2>
-This project uses Oracle Virtual Box to create two Virtual Machine instances that will serve as a Domain Controller and a Client.
+This project uses Oracle VirtualBox to create two Virtual Machine instances that will serve as a Domain Controller and a Client.
 The DC has two adapters, NAT (DC to the Internet) and Internal Network (DC to Client).
-This way the Client can access the internet through the DC.
-Using Server Manager I install and configure Active Directory Domain Services, DHCP Server, and Remote Access onto the DC.
-I also run a custom script in Powershell that will generate 1000+ users into the User Organizational Unit using a file with first and last names.
-Finally I boot up the Client VM and connect it to the domain.
+This way, the Client can access the Internet through the DC.
+Using Server Manager, I install and configure Active Directory Domain Services, DHCP Server, and Remote Access onto the DC.
+I also run a custom script in PowerShell that will generate 1000+ users into the User Organizational Unit using a file with first and last names.
+Next, I boot up the Client VM and connect it to the domain.
 The Client only has one adapter, Internal Network (Client to DC).
-Now any of the 1000+ users can login to the machine and work.
+Finally, I implemented a few generic groups and assigned users to them.
+Now any of the 1000+ users can log in to the machine and work.